Island Sky current position

 History - construction and ownership

-The 4,200-ton, 114-passenger cruise ship Island Sky was under construction at the same time and in the same Italian shipyard as the other ship of Noble Caledonia, ms Caledonian Sky.
-In 2012, APT bought nearly 50% stake in Noble Caledonia, retaining control of the ship.
+The 4200-ton, 118-passenger ship Island Sky was under construction at the same time and in the same Italian shipyard as the other ship of Noble Caledonia - Caledonian Sky.
+In June 2012, APT (Australian Pacific Touring) bought 51% stake in Noble Caledonia, and thus became a shipowner.
 To its passengers, the vessel offers wine at lunch and dinner, a professional guest speaker program and in-depth shore excursions included in cruise ticket prices.

-When dining, guests are able to choose their seating arrangements, whether that be joining a table of 4 to 6 other passengers outside on the Lido Deck or whether enjoying meals in the à la carte restaurant.
-Those travelling alone are seated with other like-minded travellers.
-In the main stylish dining room, breakfast is buffet-style, with certain items cooked to order.
-Lunches and dinners are an a la carte 5-course affairs.
+When dining, guests are able to choose their seating arrangements, whether that be joining a table of 4 to 6 other passengers outside on the Lido Deck or whether enjoying meals in the a la carte restaurant.
+Those traveling alone are seated with other like-minded travelers.
+In the main dining room, breakfast is buffet-style, with certain items cooked to order.
+Lunches and dinners are a la carte 5-course.
 A selection of wines is included (complimentary) with both lunch and dinner meals.

 The ship's beautifully designed public spaces include a large Lounge (with a grand piano), stylish bar (served by a professional bartender), sun deck (with plenty of observation space), enclosed panoramic viewing deck, Polar Library, Lecture Theatre, spa pool, small gym.